 While high schoolers have a strong sense independence, adults continue to play important roles in their lives.
 During these years, SEL continues to be essential for supporting teens in their healthy development.

-Based on an understanding of how students develop generally and built social and emotional competencies specifically, many districts and states have established learning standards to help articulate what students should know and be able to do in middle school and other grades (see details on SEL standards by state).
-Below are a few examples from state and district SEL standards at the middle school level; click each link to see the full set of standards.
+Based on an understanding of how students develop generally and built social and emotional competencies specifically, many districts and states have established learning standards to help articulate what students should know and be able to do in high school and other grades (see details on SEL standards by state).
+Below are a few examples from state and district SEL standards at the high school level; click each link to see the full set of standards.

 - Ohio Department of Education SEL Standards: Identify complex emotions as an indicator of personal state of well-being.